 Top Decentralized Storage Network (DSN)

-Sia is decentralized peer-to-peer cloud storage solution that aims a reducing the cost of cloud storage as well as improving the security of your stored data.
+Sia is a decentralized peer-to-peer cloud storage solution that aims a reducing the cost of cloud storage as well as improving the security of your stored data.

 When you choose to store data on Sia blockchain, Sia splits, encrypts and distributes your data to different nodes which can later be used to retrieve your data upon your request only because you hold the private keys of encryption.